bitmonk8/dosatsu-cpp/README.md

-# Dosatsu
+# Dosatsu C++

-Dosatsu is a tool that scans C++ projects using Clang and builds a graph database in Kuzu containing parts or all of the Abstract Syntax Tree (AST) of the project.
-The resulting database assists AI tools in navigating large C++ codebases by enabling natural language queries that are converted to Cypher queries, with results converted back to natural language.
+Dosatsu C++ is a tool that scans C++ projects using Clang and builds a graph database in Kuzu containing parts or all of the Abstract Syntax Tree (AST) of the project.
+The resulting database assists AI tools in navigating large C++ codebases by providing structured access to code analysis data.

 ## 🚀 Features

-The project consists of two main components:

-- **Dosatsu**: Scans C++ projects and builds the graph database
+Dosatsu scans C++ projects and builds comprehensive graph databases containing:

-- **MCP**: Implements Natural Language to Cypher query conversion and Result to Natural Language logic, exposed as an MCP (Model Context Protocol) service
+- **AST Analysis**: Complete Abstract Syntax Tree representation
+- **Code Structure**: Classes, functions, templates, and their relationships
+- **Dependency Mapping**: Include relationships and symbol dependencies
+- **Type Information**: Detailed type analysis and template instantiations

 ## 📋 Requirements